The sconce or

-wall light that can be bought today by most manufacturers is shown in
+sconce lights that can be bought today is shown in

-the photograph on the right.
-Note that the plug is very large and out
+the photograph to the right.
+Note that the plug is very large and

 of

 scale.
-Note also it requires a wire hanging down a wall.
-The first step
+You will also see that it requires a wire hanging down a wall.

-is to cut off the existing wires leaving about an inch.
-In addition the
+was to cut off the existing wires leaving only about an inch.
+In

-backing is also removed.
-This leaves sufficient space in the base of
+backing was also removed.
+This left sufficient space in the base of

 |